w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * design user experiences for audio descriptions, captions, transcripts, and sign language, including
   * mechanisms for turning on and off such alternatives
   * ways for users to interact with the alternatives
-* evaluate the need for designing custom media players and justify the use of existing media players with support for accessibility
+* evaluate the need for designing custom media players and select existing media players with support for accessibility where possible
 * design media player controls that have clear and descriptive names, that are easy to find, and that are always reachable for users
 * design media players with support for different methods of interaction, including mouse, keyboard, touch, and voice
 * design mechanisms to mute and control the volume of auto-playing audio